gabrilopez/saebio-c19-ui/README.md

 # saebio-ui
 This is the GUI module of the Degree Final Project `sæbio: development of a dashboard for the multidimensional analysis of COVID-19`.
+See all of the project modules [here](https://github.com/gabrilopez/saebio-c19).

 ## Project setup
 ```